Mandan Public Schools investigating Trump flag in classroom; districts update close contact guidelines

 The flag violated the controversial topics section of the district's academic freedom policy, according to Bitz.
 The policy states teachers need administrative approval before presenting a controversial topic in class, and Bitz said elections always are a controversial issue.

-The district is still looking into the incident, and any discipline to students or staff will not be made public, he said.
+The district was still looking into the incident, and any discipline to students or staff will not be made public, he said.

 Mandan High School senior Mya Utter posted photos of the flag to Facebook late Friday with a caption saying the flag was not a prank and it was displayed for longer than a few minutes.
 She told the Tribune on Monday that she asked Fleck to take down the flag at the end of the class period.
 Utter also posted pictures of the flag on her Snapchat story during the day Friday, which school administrators had her delete because the posts violated the district's acceptable use of technology policy.